 Now, let’s move on to check out the other two main features of Yahoo Finance Plus.

-On the dashboard, you will see the research reports as well as fair value of all the stocks that you follow.
+On the dashboard, you will see the research reports as well as the fair value of all the stocks that you follow.

 Apart from that, you also have a quick overview of the technical chart patterns of the stocks you follow: